 He reminded us that “women are the most influential women in dining” yet somehow men seem to run the show.
 He brought us all back to Harlem, explained the difference from Brooklyn and told us the importance his success means to the community and to the visitor.
 “If we’re going to bring you all the way uptown you know we have to do it right.”
 He told us that Red Rooster is not just in Harlem, its grown in Harlem reminding us that nearly two-thirds of Rooster staff are Harlemites, but that there are also the electricians, designers, interns and retail neighbors that he and his staff utilize on a daily basis.
 This is the definition of a locally owned business.

-After the discussion, the audience waited patiently for their books to be signed, sipping Ambessa iced tea and snacking on cookies from Red Rooster’s soon-to-be-unveiled Nook.
+After the discussion, the audience waited patiently for their books to be signed, snacking on cookies from Red Rooster’s soon-to-be-unveiled Nook.
 A few lingered in the stacks as Marcus packed his things, both in awe of the treasures at Strand and amazed at the drive, passion and story behind one person’s life.